jonnonz1/nz-statute-book/acts/public/1990/smokefree-environments-and-regulated-products-act-1990.md

   (b) with the consent of an occupier.

 ### 41B Requirement to give identifying information
-(1) An enforcement officer who at any time believes on reasonable grounds that within the previous 14 days tobacco products or herbal smoking products have been sold to a person younger than 18 years in a place where tobacco products or herbal smoking products are sold from time to time—
+(1) An enforcement officer who at any time believes on reasonable grounds that within the previous 14 days tobacco products or herbal smoking products have been sold, or have after they are sold been delivered, to a person younger than 18 years in or from a place where tobacco products or herbal smoking products are sold, or after they are sold (at that place or another place) are delivered, from time to time—
-  (a) may, while the person the officer believes on reasonable grounds to have sold the products is in the place, require the person to give the officer his or her name and address; and
+  (a) may, while the person the officer believes on reasonable grounds to have sold, or to have after they are sold delivered or arranged the delivery of, the products is in the place, require the person to give the officer his or her name and address; and
-  (b) may require a person in the place who appears to be in charge of the place or any part of it to give the officer the name and address of (or, if the address is not within the person's knowledge, the name and any other identifying information within the person's knowledge relating to) any person the officer believes on reasonable grounds to have sold the products other than a person in charge of the place.
+  (b) may require a person in the place who appears to be in charge of the place or any part of it to give the officer the name and address of (or, if the address is not within the person's knowledge, the name and any other identifying information within the person's knowledge relating to) any person the officer believes on reasonable grounds to have sold, or to have after they are sold delivered or arranged the delivery of, the products other than a person in charge of the place.
 (2) An enforcement officer who suspects that a person is younger than 17 years must not under subsection (1)(a) require the person to give the officer his or her name and address unless—
   (a) there is no other person in the place concerned who appears to be in charge of it; or (b) there is another person in the place who appears to be in charge of it, but the enforcement officer suspects that that person is also younger than 17 years.